pointfreeco/swift-html/README.md

 1. Creating _very_ large documents in a single expression can cause compile times to go up, whereas templates are not compiled by Swift and so do not influence compile times.
 Luckily this isn't a problem too often because it is very easy to break up a document into as many small pieces as you want, which will probably lead to more reusable code in the long run.

+If you do decide that a templating language better suites your needs, then you should consider [HypertextLiteral](https://github.com/NSHipster/HypertextLiteral), which gives you template-like capabilities but in a safer manner.

 ## Installation

 ### Carthage